Get Organized: Manage Your Medical Bills and Doctor Visits

 Medical bills can be confusing, especially when they come from multiple doctors or for multiple visits, tests, and treatments.
-What will your insurance company pay?
-What do you pay?
 Regardless of whether you file your own insurance claims, keeping track of the status of your medical bills will provide you with the information you need if a problem or dispute arises with your provider or insurance company.

 The first step is to begin keeping a detailed log, or record, of every medical appointment or service you attend, and any prescription drug you purchase.
 In this record, summarize each medical appointment and include any lab work, tests, or procedures that were conducted.
 Keep a running log of all medical bills as you receive them.
 Check the bills carefully to make sure they are accurate, complete, and correspond to your original records of the care you received.

 When you visit a doctor or have a medical test or procedure done, make sure you pay the correct copayment at the time of service.